catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 If you are using the OpenStack command line tools you have most likely sourced an openrc file, as explained in :ref:`command-line-interface`.
-If this is the case then you can find your project ID by issuing the following command:
+If this is the case, you can find your project ID by issuing the following command:

 .. code-block:: bash